Skip to main content

 CompanyCityWorkersTypeDate

-The largest notice was filed by New Link Genetics at its Ames facility, reporting 87 affected workers.
+The most significant filing came from New Link Genetics at its Ames facility, reporting 87 affected workers.
 The Fresh Market followed with 86 workers.

 Trend & Outlook